 The drying process for sunflowers can take two to three weeks.
-Once the sunflower has dried, remove the string, and then use the preserved sunflower bouquet for decorating.
+Once the sunflower has dried, remove the string and use the preserved sunflower bouquet for decorating.

 How to Use Dried Sunflowers

-With the addition of my country cottage garden shed to the backyard, I am hoping to use a lot of my dried sunflowers to decorate the front porch from year to year.
+With the addition of my country cottage garden shed to the backyard, I hope to use a lot of my dried sunflowers to decorate the front porch from year to year.
 Once dried, sunflowers can be used for years to come in home decoration.